turboapps/docs/building/working_with_images/images.md

 1. Commit a container
 2. Automatically create with a build script
-3. Build images from XAPPL configuration files created with TurboStudio
+3. Build images from XAPPL configuration files created with Turbo Studio
 4. Import and convert various file types to images

 #### Commit a Container